saifurcubd/Cancer-Detection/README.md

 **CancerEMC:**\
 Java J2EE project directories with Weka API of CancerEMC method implementation.\

-CancerEMC.ipyth is a complete python notebooke for CancerEMC method.
-It is contain the python source code for data analysis and visualization, feature sectection, oversampling/undersampling techniques and CancerEMC method along with result visualization using ROC cure and Convexhull Roc curve.
+**CancerEMC.ipynb** is a complete python notebook for the CancerEMC method.
+It contains the python source code for data analysis and visualization, feature selection, oversampling/undersampling techniques, and the CancerEMC method along with result visualization using ROC cure and Convexhull Roc curve.